hasindu2008/f5c/_docs/output.md

 |rid0   |  6     |     12      |     14    |
 |rid0   |  7     |     14      |     17    |

-The paf output from resquiggle will look like below (the header is not present in the actual output):
+The PAF output from resquiggle will look like below (the header is not present in the actual output):

 |read_id|len_raw_signal|start_raw|end_raw|strand|read_id|len_kmer|start_kmer|end_kmer|matches|len_block|mapq| |
 |--:|----:|----:|--------:|--:|----:|----:|--------:|--:|----:|----:|--------:|--:|